 Be careful the next time you eat a hamburger or other product cooked on an outdoor grill.
 There could be danger lurking in the form of undetected wire bristles left by grill-cleaning brushes.
-The problem is so serious that the Center For Disease Control (CDC) recently issued a consumer warning.
+The problem is so serious that the Center For Disease Control (CDC) and Consumer Reports regularly issue consumer warnings.

 The small wires can work their way into the hamburgers or other food being grilled, and then into you.
 Such ingestions happen, and the results are not only extremely painful but deadly if not treated immediately, usually with emergency surgery.

-TO PREVENT SUCH OCCURRENCES, before grilling, examine the grill surface carefully for bristles that may have dislodged from the brush and could then embed in cooked food.
+TO PREVENT SUCH OCCURRENCES, check your grill brush and its bristles before using it.
+If it appears worn or like some bristles are missing, don’t use it.
+Before grilling, examine the grill surface carefully for bristles that may have dislodged from the brush and could then embed in cooked food.

 Consumer Reports suggests you also might try cleaning warm grill grates with a tool such as a pumice stone or a coil-shaped bristle-free brush.
 Check your owner’s manual for recommendations.
 Crumpled-up aluminum foil also helps get food particles off a warm grate, but be careful so you don’t burn yourself.